Split Agreement: Aftermath

 The agreement provided the HV with the opportunity to extend its territorial gains from Operation Winter '94 by advancing from the Livanjsko field.
 The move was expected to relieve pressure on the ARBiH 5th Corps defending Bihać, while positioning the HV in a more favourable position to strike Knin, the RSK capital.
 The HV and HVO responded quickly through Operation Summer '95 (Ljeto '95).
 The offensive, commanded by HV Lieutenant General Ante Gotovina, succeeded in capturing Bosansko Grahovo and Glamoč on 28–29 July.
 The attack drew off some RSK units away from Bihać, but not as many as expected at the outset of the operation.
 Nevertheless, the offensive put the HV in an excellent position, as it isolated Knin from Republika Srpska and FR Yugoslavia, and led to the capture of Bosansko Grahovo and Glamoč, which sat astride the only direct route between the two.

 Regardless of the limited scope of Operation Summer '95, the Split Agreement became a fundamental instrument to change the overall strategic situation in Bosnia and Herzegovina where Bosnian Serbs had had the upper hand since the beginning of the Bosnian war, as well as in Croatia, where the front lines had been largely static since the 1992 Sarajevo armistice.
 As Operation Summer '95 concluded, the RSK and Republika Srpska changed their priority from smashing the Bihać pocket to fending off a possible Croatian offensive to capture Knin (advancing from the recently gained territory in Bosnia and Herzegovina).
 RSK leaders Milan Martić and Mile Mrkšić agreed with UN Special Representative Yasushi Akashi to withdraw from the Bihać area on 30 July, hoping the move would contribute to averting the Croatian attack.
 Albeit, the attack materialized days later as Operation Storm, a decisive victory to the HV in the Croatian War of Independence.

 Success of Operation Storm also represented a strategic victory in the Bosnian War as it lifted the siege of Bihać, and allowed Croatian and Bosnian leaderships to plan a full-scale military intervention in the VRS-held Banja Luka area, based on the Split Agreement—aimed at creating a new balance of power in Bosnia and Herzegovina, a buffer zone along the Croatian border, and contributing to the resolution of the war.
 In September 1995, the intervention came about as Operation Mistral 2, supported by the ARBiH offensive Operation Sana, combined with a NATO air campaign in Bosnia and Herzegovina.
 The offensives broke the VRS defences and captured large swathes of territory.
-The feat was repeated in Operation Southern Move (Operacija Južni potez) carried out in October, advancing within 25 km of Banja Luka, and contributing to the start of peace talks that would result in the Dayton Agreement soon thereafter.
-Overall, deployment of the HV based on the Split Agreement, proved decisive in the defeat of the VRS in the Bosnian War.
+The feat was repeated in Operation Southern Move (Operacija Južni potez) carried out in October, advancing within 25 km of Banja Luka.
+Overall, deployment of the HV based on the Split Agreement proved decisive in dealing the VRS significant territorial setbacks and ensuring the parties came to the negotiating table to formalize the military stalemate, with the Dayton Agreement concluding the Bosnian War.